What are germs?

 - Eight Ways to Guard Against Germs in Everyday Life (Cystic Fibrosis Foundation) - PDF

 - Hand Washing: Do's and Dont's (Mayo Foundation for Medical Education and Research) Also in Spanish

 - Body Hygiene (Centers for Disease Control and Prevention)

-- Clean Hands Save Lives: Emergency Situations (Centers for Disease Control and Prevention)
+- Personal Hygiene during an Emergency (Centers for Disease Control and Prevention) Also in Spanish

-- Hygiene Etiquette: Coughing and Sneezing (Centers for Disease Control and Prevention)
+- Personal Hygiene: Coughing and Sneezing (Centers for Disease Control and Prevention) Also in Spanish

-- Steps of Healthy Swimming: Protection against Recreational Water Illnesses (RWIs) (Centers for Disease Control and Prevention)
+- Steps for Healthy Swimming (Centers for Disease Control and Prevention) Also in Spanish

 - Germs and Hygiene -- see more articles